 3. Inspect the roof and ceilings.Once you’ve completed a thorough look at the attic, continue your inspection by going to the roof and ceilings.
 A leaking roof is an electric avenue toward a moldy attic.
 Beyond cracks or holes, properly check that the flashing is installed around vent pipes and air conditioning units.
 It benefits you in the end because it will direct drainage off the roof.

-Invest in a de-humidifier if it’s not already built into your HVAC system to keep humidity levels below 50%.
-Anything higher can create enough dampness, the perfect environment for mold.
+4. Invest in a dehumidifier.A good investment during these dewy and damp times is a dehumidifier, especially if it’s not already built into your HVAC system.
+Your humidity levels should always be kept below 50% since anything higher can create the dampness needed to produce mold.